rocksongabriel/rocksongabriel/README.md

 - 👋 Hi, I’m Rockson Gabriel, a self-taught programmer.
 - 👀 I am into web development.
 - 🌲 I use currently program in Python and use the Django web framework for backend development.
-- 🌱 I’m learning JavaScript and ReactJS currently for frontend development.
+- 🌱 I use JavaScript and ReactJS / NextJS currently for frontend development.
 - 💻 The goal is to become a great full stack developer.
 - 💞️ I’m looking to collaborate on open source and freelance projects.
 - 💕 I am also very much interested in taking up remote work.